mil/foo-wm/README.md

 ============================
 Foo Window Manager is a minimalistic window manager that does two things and two things only:

-1. Provide a tree data structure in which you can organize windows.
+1. Provides a tree data structure in which you can organize windows.
-2. Provide a socket for IPC along with a basic DSL for manipulating and traversing the tree.
+2. Provides a socket for IPC along with a basic DSL for manipulating and traversing the tree.

 As a results of *only* doing these two things, `foo-wm` most likely works a bit differently than other window managers you may be acquainted with.
 Mainly, strangest of all to the newcomer, `foo-wm` **does not provide**: workspaces or keybindings.
 The former can be emulated through foo-wm's tree and the latter can be provided through any X keybinding program (such as `xbindkeys`).